 Location: Needham Market, Suffolk

-My seventh ground of 2011 was on Tuesday 8th February at Bloomfields in Needham Market, Suffolk.
+My sixth new ground of 2011 was on Tuesday 8th February at Bloomfields in Needham Market, Suffolk.
 The match was Needham Market vs. Ware in the Isthmian League Division One North.

 Bloomfields is located around half a mile from Needham Market railway station with the ground nestled on the outskirts of the town in the midst of a residential area.
 It has been home to Needham Market since 1996.